In the case of Oracle Corporation (NYSE: ORCL), what's next? - The Dwinnex

 Ratios:

-Our analysis of ORCL’s different ratios will help us gain a deeper understanding of the company.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 18.89 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 109.04.
+For a better understanding of ORCL, let’s look at its different ratios.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 19.60 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 113.14.

 Upgrades & Downgrades